MOA 183 - Medical Billing and Coding » Fall 2020 » Final Exam

 A physician may bill a Medicaid patient for services if the:

-A. service was not medically necessary.
+A. necessary preauthorization was not obtained.

-B. claim was not filed in a timely manner.
+D. claim was not filed in a timely manner.

 Question #46